syb-devs/goose/Readme.md

 ## Roadmap

 - Whitelist for selective unmarshaling of JSON in structs
+- Filter by bucket when serving a file
+- Error and debug logging
+- Data validation for POST / PUT
 - JWT auth
 - API Client for integration in other Go services
 - Dockerize the app for easier deployment